 The most endearing, profound and lasting things that affected me came through the pervasive spirituality in Thai culture and some incredible Buddhist elders.
 One story is illustrative: Within a few months after arriving in Thailand I befriended a man from India who introduced me into the sizable Indian community in Thailand.
 When a young Swami came from India to give teachings, I was invited to accompany him for a week.
 I was much impressed with instructions he gave me.
 A Thai Buddhist monk, the abbot of an important monastery, heard about the Swami and wanted to meet him.
 I accompanied the Swami to this very special meeting.
 The Swami was full of enthusiasm for how the ancient wisdom (that is common to both Hinduism and Buddhism) is applicable today, sharing his personal insights and ways of teaching.
 The Buddhist monk said very little, he was so delighted and intent on hearing what the Swami was sharing.
 The Buddhist monk was much older, smaller, and less robust than the Swami, but his countenance was so radiant, peaceful and inviting I felt gladdened just to look at him.
 After the visit, walking out of the monastery, the Swami turned to me and said earnestly, “That man is a saint, if you have a chance to study with him, do it.”

 I did get the privilege to study with that Buddhist monk for 2 years.
 The widow of a former American ambassador to Thailand and China, then in her mid 80’s, who had stayed in Thailand to study with this monk, made the arrangements for me.
 I found out this man was the teacher for the King of Thailand and held many important positions beside running a large monastery.
 He must have been extremely busy, but he always had an air of peaceful patience, quiet attentiveness, and interest in everything and everyone around.
 This profound non-judgmental presence and awareness was a quality I met in many Thai Buddhist monks and lay elders, especially a Thai yoga teacher I studied with later.
 It is an image and ideal that has stayed with me even if only as a question, how can one be that way?
 I must say that I have also met this quality in a few monastics and priests in other religions including Christian as well as some wise elders in America.
 But Thailand is where it struck me the first and strongest and where I got some practical guidance and support from a culture that is conducive to that way of being.
-(I must add that I am speaking about Thailand as it was over 30 years ago before the onslaught of so-called modern development.)
+(I must add that I am speaking about Thailand as it was in the early 1970s before the onslaught of so-called modern development.)